magento/devdocs/src/cloud/docker/docker-development.md

 ## Features

 -  **Cross-platform support**—Supports Linux, macOS and Windows with WSL2
--  **Magento Cloud emulation**-Provides a Cloud-like deployment pipeline and FS permission to test the code locally before pushing to the Magento Cloud
+-  **Magento Cloud emulation**-Provides a Cloud-like deployment pipeline and filesystem to test code locally before deploying your {{ site.data.var.ece }} project to Staging or Production servers
--  **Multiple sync options**-Provides 3 synchronization options(native, mutagen and docker-sync) for best performance
+-  **Multiple sync options**-Provides three file synchronization options (native, mutagen and docker-sync) for best performance in the Docker environment
--  **Extensibility**-Easy extendable with standard Docker configuration files
+-  **Extensibility**-Use standard Docker configuration file to extend and customize your development environment

 ## Host Operating Systems

-The Cloud Docker environment supports Linux, macOS, and Windows operating systems.
-The containers should run on any Docker host, but some of the set up scripts require you to install PHP and Composer.
+The {{ site.data.var.mcd-prod }} environment supports Linux, macOS, and Windows operating systems.
+The containers can run on any Docker host, but some setup scripts require you to install PHP and Composer.

 TBD